microsoftgraph/msgraph-training-webhooks-customdata-insights/Demos/04-insights/README.md

     - Set a preferred **Name** e.g. `InsightsDemo`.
     - Set **Supported account types** to **Accounts in any organizational directory**.
     - Under **Redirect URI**, set the first drop-down to Web and set the value to the `https://localhost:44326/`.
 This is the default setting for the Visual Studio project, if you use something else you need to change this value for your app registration.
-Choose **Register**
+Choose **Register**.

     ![A screenshot of the Register an application page](../../Images/aad-application-id-insights.PNG)